stardustArc/lemonshark_/v1 PCBs/README.md

 **The build guide uses a V1 PCB** <- build guide coming soon this is just because i don't have a V2 PCB on hand, and probably won't for a while.
 However, if and when I do obtain a V2 PCB, i will create another build guide for V2.

+UPDATE: V1.1 PCBs uploaded, these have replaced V1.
+This eliminates bodges, but is still limited to running choc V1 only and LEDs through a level shifter